-To test our theory, we perform a matching and difference-in-differences analysis on a sample of 156 countries from 1990-2018.
-Countries are coded in a dichotomous fashion based on whether they have entered into a trade agreement with labor provisions, as well as if these agreements are with the United States or the European Union.
-Moreover, to account for changes over time in the enforceability of EU and US trade agreements, countries are coded to account for enforceable labor provisions within trade agreements.
-Data on the scope of trade agreements was taken from the Design of International Trade Agreements (DESTA) database, while data on the informal economy comes from the World Bank's Informal Economy Database and is measured as a percentage of GDP.
-Countries are matched on a wide range of political and economic indicators such as regime type, GDP per capita, Foreign Direct Investment, Trade flows, Official Development Assistance, Unemployment, Inflation, as well as previous levels of informal economic activity.
-The data used for matching is taken from either the Polity V database or the World Bank's World Development Indicators database.
-Lastly, we perform multiple case studies using synthetic control analyses to show the effect of particular US and EU trade agreements on the size of the informal economy for various trading-partner countries.
-Similar to the matching and difference-in-differences method used above, we match trading partner countries with countries that have not entered into trade agreements with labor provisions to give us a realistic counterfactual scenario.
-After matching we create a synthetic version of a country to see what the size of the informal economy would have been, had that country not entered into a trade agreement.
+To test our theory, we perform a matching and difference-in-differences analysis on a sample of 151 countries from 1990-2020.
+Countries are coded based on whether they have entered into a trade agreement with enforceable labor provisions, as well as if these agreements are with the United States the European Union, or other countries.
+Data on the scope of trade agreements was taken from the Design of Trade Agreements (DESTA) database, while data on the informal economy comes from the World Bank's Informal Economy Database and is measured as a percentage of GDP.
+Countries are matched on a variety of political and economic covariates taken from the World Bank's World Development Indicators database and the Varieties of Democracy (V-DEM) database.